 Portsmouth is a medium-sized city located in the state of Ohio.
-With a population of 20,409 people and seven constituent neighborhoods, Portsmouth is the 85th largest community in Ohio.
-Portsmouth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 18,014 people and seven constituent neighborhoods, Portsmouth is the 102nd largest community in Ohio.

-The per capita income in Portsmouth in 2010 was $17,235, which is low income relative to Ohio and the nation.
-This equates to an annual income of $68,940 for a family of four.
-Portsmouth also has one of the higher rates of people living in poverty in the nation, with 35.81% of its population below the federal poverty line.
+The per capita income in Portsmouth in 2018 was $21,503, which is low income relative to Ohio and the nation.
+This equates to an annual income of $86,012 for a family of four.
+However, Portsmouth contains both very wealthy and poor people as well.
+Portsmouth also has one of the higher rates of people living in poverty in the nation, with 34.71% of its population below the federal poverty line.

+Portsmouth is a somewhat ethnically-diverse city.
 The people who call Portsmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portsmouth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Portsmouth include Irish, English, Italian, and Scottish.
+Important ancestries of people in Portsmouth include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Portsmouth is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.